pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_QC_Normalization.md

 Outfiles
 ================
-Tables and plots with QC data, R objects for downstream analyzes, and files for CReSCENT's WebApp QC plots See 'Outputs Description' below for details.
+Tables and plots with QC data, R objects for downstream analyzes, and files for CReSCENT's WebApp QC plots<br />
+See 'Outputs Description' below for details.

 General workflow